Izaak Walton League: Accomplishments

+In the 1930s, the League collaborated with the noted conservationist Frederick Russell Burnham and the Arizona Boy Scouts to save the bighorn sheep.
+These efforts led to the establishment in 1939 of two bighorn game ranges in Arizona: Kofa National Wildlife Refuge and Cabeza Prieta National Wildlife Refuge.
+To prevent damming and flooding portions of the Superior National Forest, known now as the Boundary Waters Canoe Area Wilderness in Minnesota, the League helped draft and pass a federal law in 1930 to prevent the damming.

-In the 1940s, the Izaak Walton League of America played an integral part in protecting the Jackson Hole National Monument from the cattle industry in Teton County.
+In the 1940s, the Izaak Walton League of America raised concerns about the pesticide DDT and played an integral part in protecting the Jackson Hole National Monument from the cattle industry in Teton County.
 They also helped to support the transition of the monument into Grand Teton National Park.

+In 1952, the Izaak Walton League in Oregon initiated the "Keep America Beautiful - Don't be a Litterbug" campaign.
+The ideas was inspired by Jeanne Moment and her husband Samuel Moment to highlight the problems of garbage accumulating outside of towns and the increasing number of motorists littering the roadsides.
+Backed by members of the Izaak Walton League, they launched an educational campaign in Oregon "to teach Litterbugs and Vandalbugs to stop acting like pigs" along with initiatives that included automakers to include trash receptacles in their cars, paper bags at fuel stations so motorists and service attendants can dispose trash, and pushing for public funding for installing trash cans and to empty them regularly.

-In May 1973, the League sued the U.S. Department of Agriculture over the clearcut logging of Monongahela National Forest in West Virginia as being contrary to the law, which stated in part, "only dead, physically mature, and large growth trees individually marked for cutting" could be sold.
+In May 1973, the League sued the U.S. Department of Agriculture over the clear cut logging of Monongahela National Forest in West Virginia as being contrary to the law, which stated in part, "only dead, physically mature, and large growth trees individually marked for cutting" could be sold.
 The US District Court ruled in favor of the League.
 The ruling was appealed; on August 21, 1975, the Fourth Court of Appeals upheld the lower court's decision.
 The ramifications of this local decision for forestry and the timber industry nationally led to efforts to repeal the Organic Act.
-This resulted in a new law passed by Congress: the National Forest Management Act of 1976, which repealed major portions of the Organic Act.
+This resulted in a new law passed by Congress: the National Forest Management Act of 1976, which repealed significant portions of the Organic Act.

+Its Save Our Streams (SOS) program involves activists in all fifty states in monitoring water quality.
+In 2018, the League introduced Salt Watch, a volunteer water monitoring program designed to detect high levels of chloride in waterways.
+That program also works with private citizens, local governments, and landscape companies to reduce the use of salt as a de-icer on roads, parking lots, and sidewalks.
+In 2023, the League introduced Nitrate Watch, a national program to test waterways and drinking water for high levels of nitrate, which is linked to cancer and certain birth defects.

 The Columbus Izaak Walton League Lodge, in Columbus, Nebraska, is listed on the National Register of Historic Places.